rochus-keller/Luon/Readme.md

 The Luon Are-we-fast-yet suite works up to Json; a significant refactoring of the code generator was necessary for this to properly intitialize all class objects up-front; the performance is currently slightly (1%) better than Lua, and there is room for improvement.
 Now after a calendar month in the project, the compiler and IDE seem ready for implementing a Smalltalk VM, so let's go for it.

+#### Status on November 26, 2024

+All benchmarks of the Luon Are-we-fast-yet suite now work and show a performance equal to the Lua on LuaJIT version of the benchmark.
+The debugger has been significantly improved.
+The BYTE type and TOSTRING builtin have been added to the language.
+The Project Oberon System has been migrated to Luon; the code works so far, but for correct display output many changes would be required (maybe in future).
+The Smalltalk VM is work in progress and expected to be complete in a week.
+Both compiler and IDE are used to implement the Smalltalk VM and have proved to be useful so far.

 #### Precompiled versions